Bastardkb/Skeletyl-PCB-plate/readme.md

 ![pic](pics/pcb.jpg)

-Flexible PCB made for the TBK Mini.
+Flexible PCB made for the Skeletyl.

 With per-key RGB.